jsaji06/jsaji06/README.md

 - Eloquence: A Socratic-esque AI assistant to help make your writings sound, clear, and substantial.

 ---
-Outside of coding, you can find me playing basketball, watching the NBA, reading, listening to R&B music, and weightlifting.
+Outside of coding, you can find me playing basketball, watching the NBA, reading, weightlifting and writing.

 ---